 What Is a Data Platform?
 A Practical Guide for 2025

-A modern data platform is a company’s central system for data processing and analysis.
-It is not a single database or tool, but an integrated architecture that ingests raw data, processes it, and makes it available for business intelligence, analytics, and operational applications.
-Think of it as an automated factory for data-driven insights.
+A data platform is a company’s central system for data processing and analysis.
+It is not a single database or tool - it’s an integrated architecture that ingests raw data, processes it, and makes it available for business intelligence, analytics, and operational applications.

 From Static Storage to an Active System